PI-Victor/hurd/README.md

   - alias: test3
     url: git@github.com:codeflavor/test3.git
 ```
 `name` - the name of the platform.
-`components` - all of the components that the platform is comprised of.
+`components` - all of the components that the platform contains.
 This does not only encompass microservices, but everything the platform is comprised of.
  e.g.: Microservices, Database schema, Swagger/OpenAPI schema, etc.

 This config must have a name for the component and point to the repository URL.